RuiRomano/pbip-demo-agentic-mcp/.kb/powerbi-kb.md

 - Use singular names for dimension tables
 - Use plural names for fact tables
-- All object names should be lower case
+- All object names (tables, columns, measures,...)  should be lower case
 - Don't use 'fact' or 'dim' in the table or column names.
 Prefer business friendly representation
 - Don't use column names like 'product name' prefer 'product' instead
 - Measure names should follow a consistent naming convention: